ImmigrationPolicyLab/IPL-Twilio-Execution-Google-Scripts/README.md

 # IPL-Twilio-Execution-Google-Scripts
-Manage IPL google script for sending surveys to group of participants.
+IPL google scripts for sending surveys to group of participants.

+Last updated November, 2025.
+Refer to the 2025 folder for updated script.

 ## Getting started
 Clone the github project to local environment.